cbaldassari/gmm_init/README.md

-# Unsupervised EM Initialization for Mixture Models: A Complex Network Driven Approach for Modeling Financial Time Series
+# Unsupervised Expectation-Maximization Initialization for Mixture Models: A Complex Network Driven Approach for Modeling Financial Time Series

 by
 Carlo Mari,